0xNikilite/ext-boost/Readme.md

-Boost libraries - trimmed down for yuzu
+Boost libraries - trimmed down for oboromi
 ========================================

-This is a subset of Boost v1.71.0 generated using the bcp tool.
+This is a subset of Boost v1.89.0 generated using the bcp tool.
 To get a list of boost modules guaranteed to exist, check the build script.

 Updating this repo (on Windows)
 ===============================